-This plan is intended to serve as a comprehensive guide to the actions the State of Missouri intends to pursue in order to rectify the inequities in the digital economy.
-By recognizing those inequities and posing concrete actionable solutions the Missouri Office of Broadband Development (OBD) hopes to build a more equal and prosperous home for all Missourians regardless of demography and geography.
+This plan is intended to serve as a comprehensive guide to the actions the State of Missouri intends to pursue in order to rectify inequities within the digital economy.
+By recognizing those inequities and posing concrete actionable solutions the Missouri Office of Broadband Development (OBD) hopes to build a more equal and prosperous home for all Missourians regardless of demography or geography.

-The digital divide is real, and the societal effects that manifest as a result threaten the longtime continued prosperity of the State of Missouri.
-Nearly 80% of Missourians fall into one of the populations most acutely impacted by the digital divide; over 33% of Missourians lack a computer or tablet; and 18% of Missourians are completely disconnected from the internet.1 In the digital era these numbers are concerning, and significantly impact the economic and social development outlook.
+The digital divide is real, and the effects threaten the continued prosperity of the State of Missouri.
+Nearly 80% of Missourians fall into one of the populations most acutely impacted by the digital divide; over 33% of Missourians lack a computer or tablet; and 18% of Missourians are completely disconnected from the internet.
+In the digital era these numbers are concerning, and significantly impact the state's economic and social development outlook.
 In order to address these discrepancies, the State of Missouri will utilize the funds provided by the Digital Equity Act (DEA) to expand digital opportunities across the State.

 Missouri recognizes that the work needed to bridge the digital divide cannot be accomplished without the support and contributions of community partners.
 Effective service delivery requires both institutional and community support.
 During the composition of this plan the state established partnerships with several entities throughout the state.
-The effectiveness of those partnerships has equipped the state well for future coalitions to support the pursuit of digital equity.
-Those partnerships, highlighted by the support of the University of Missouri system, have allowed OBD to gather the information about the current state of digital equity throughout the state.
-OBD will continue to foster these partnerships and elicit public and institutional support in all DEA-supported work.
+The effectiveness of those partnerships has prepared the state to build future coalitions to support the expansion of digital opportunities.
+Those partnerships, highlighted by the support of the University of Missouri system, have allowed OBD to gather the information about the current state of digital inclusion throughout the state.
+OBD will continue to foster these partnerships along with the support of the public and Missouri institutions in all DEA-supported work.

 The digital inclusion space within Missouri is impacted by scarcity, from a financial, material, and personnel perspective.
 These challenges manifest themselves differently in Missouri's diverse regions.
 The urban regions of the state, primarily St. Louis, Kansas City, Springfield, and Columbia have many community serving institutions capable of performing digital inclusion programming.
 However, in these areas additional funding will be necessary to fully address the needs.
 Generally speaking, the rural areas of the state currently lack digital inclusion programming.
-While progress is being made in rural areas, addressing these challenges will be the primary use of the DEA funding.
+While progress is being made in rural areas, addressing these challenges will require a substantial portion of DEA funding.

 The DEA represents a real opportunity to overcome some of the historic challenges impeding Missouri's social and economic progress within the digital economy.
-The funding represents the largest investment in digital equity in the nation's history.
+The funding represents the largest single investment in digital inclusion in the nation's history.
 Whether that funding is sufficient to truly and completely bridge the digital divide remains unknown.
-As such, Missouri OBD is committed to using the entirety of Missouri's share of those funds to build a digitally inclusive ecosystem that is effective, and sustainable for both the short and long-term.
+As such, OBD is committed to using the entirety of Missouri's share of those funds to build a digitally inclusive ecosystem that is effective, and sustainable for both the short and long-term.
 By building an ecosystem that remains in place beyond the life of the DEA, Missouri can ensure that Missourians always have access to the full suite of tools and skills necessary to remain fully engaged with the digital economy.

-1 U.S. Census Bureau; National Telecommunications and Information Administration, 2022
+&lt;sup>1 U.S. Census Bureau; National Telecommunications and Information Administration, 2022